cboard9/BattleShip-Game-DSA-/README.md

 # BattleShip-Game-DSA-
 Welcome to the Battleship-like game!
-This program simulates a turn-based game where the player tries to sink all the hidden ships on the playing board using missiles.
+This program simulates a single-player battleship game where the player tries to sink all the hidden ships on the playing board using missiles.
 The game randomly generates a playing field with hidden ships, and the player has a limited number of missiles to find and sink all the ships.

 Features
 1. Random Playing Field: A random playing field is generated for each game session, providing a unique experience every time.
-2. Turn-Based Gameplay: Players take turns firing missiles at coordinates on the playing board to reveal hidden ships.
+2. Single-Player Gameplay: Player takes turns firing missiles at coordinates on the playing board to reveal hidden ships.
 3. Ship Sinking: When a player hits a ship with a missile, they get to keep the missile.
 If they miss, they lose the missile.
 If the player sinks a ship, they earn points.
 4. Limited Missiles: Players have a limited number of missiles to use in each game session, adding a strategic element to gameplay.
 5. Endgame Conditions: The game ends when the player either sinks all the ships or runs out of missiles.